lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

    }

 projects
-  The "projects" section is the most important and is the only one that is required in a dbuild configuration file.
-If you have no other sections, you can take advantage of the extended JSON syntax, and introduce the project section directly writing:
+  The "projects" section is the most important one, and is the only one that is required in a dbuild configuration file.
+If you have no other sections, you can take advantage of the extended JSON syntax, and introduce the project section directly by writing:
   ``build.projects: [...]``.
 The list of projects, enclosed in square brackets, describes the various software projects that should be built together by dbuild.